dankamongmen/notcurses/doc/man/man3/notcurses_menu.3.md

 # DESCRIPTION

-A notcurses instance supports menu bars on the top or bottom row of the true screen.
+A notcurses instance supports menu bars on the top or bottom row of a plane.
 A menu is composed of sections, which are in turn composed of items.
-Either no sections are visible, and the menu is *rolled up*, or exactly one section is *unrolled*. **ncmenu_rollup** places an ncmenu in the rolled up state. **ncmenu_unroll** rolls up any unrolled section, and unrolls the specified one. **ncmenu_destroy** removes a menu bar, and frees all associated resources.
+Either no sections are visible, and the menu is *rolled up*, or exactly one section is *unrolled*. **ncmenu_rollup** places an ncmenu in the rolled up state.
+**ncmenu_unroll** rolls up any unrolled section, and unrolls the specified one.
+**ncmenu_destroy** removes a menu bar, and frees all associated resources.

 **ncmenu_selected** return the selected item description, or NULL if no section is unrolled, or no valid item is selected. **ncmenu_mouse_selected** returns